-Mitt Romney Announces Return To Politics With Utah Senate Run
+Mitt Romney Takes Veiled Swipes At Trump in Senate Run Announcement

 The poverty of an aspiring immigrant’s nation of origin is as irrelevant as their race.
 The sentiment attributed to POTUS is inconsistent w/ America’s history and antithetical to American values.
 May our memory of Dr. King buoy our hope for unity, greatness, & “charity for all.”— Mitt Romney (@MittRomney) January 15, 2018

 During the 2016 campaign, Romney excoriated Trump by delivering a speech at the University of Utah.
 "Here's what I know.
-Donald Trump is a phony, a fraud," Romney said, later adding, "He has neither the temperament nor the judgement to be president.
+Donald Trump is a phony, a fraud," Romney said, later adding, "He has neither the temperament nor the judgment to be president.
 And his personal qualities would mean that America would cease to be a shining city on a hill."

-Romney met with Trump during his transition into the White House to discuss becoming secretary of state, but no offer materialized.
+Trump returned fire, accusing Romney of being willing to do anything for his endorsement in 2012.

+"He was begging for my endorsement," Trump said.
+"I could have said, 'Mitt, drop to your knees,' he would have dropped to his knees."

 When Hatch announced his retirement, amid much speculation about Romney's run, White House press secretary Sarah Huckabee Sanders was asked whether Trump would commit to campaigning for the eventual GOP nominee.